3 days in Venice will allow you to see almost all of this beautiful city in Northern Italy.

 Best Time to Visit Venice

-The best time to visit Venice isn’t too easy to figure out due to the popularity of the city.
-As one of the most popular destinations in Italy, Venice is busy most times of the year.
+Due to its popularity, the best time to visit Venice isn’t easy to figure out.
+As one of the most popular destinations in Italy, Venice is busy most of the year.

 I discovered this when I visited in the middle of October and was shocked by how many people there were.
 I wasn’t expecting it to be so busy!

 I dread to think how busy it would be during the height of summer.
-It would almost be unbearable to walk around Venice.
-Especially in the popular areas as people are jostling for spots to take photos.
+It would almost be unbearable to walk around Venice, especially in the popular areas, where people are jostling for spots to take photos.

 The other factor you have to consider when visiting Venice is the weather.
 It can get hot during the summer and combined with the huge number of tourists, this can make it a difficult place to be.

-For example, I got a boat to Burano and back.
+For example, I took a boat to Burano and back.
 It was busy, but I can imagine it’s rammed in summer.
-This combined with the heat would make it a tough place to be.
+The heat combined with this would make it a tough place to be.

 All of this needs to be considered before you book your trip.

 I’d consider booking a trip for the shoulder seasons of March to May or September to November.
-Venice will still be bust but it won’t be full of crowds and the temperatures will be cooler too.
+Venice will still be busy, but it won’t be full of crowds, and the temperatures will be cooler, too.

-You could visit during the winter, but the temperatures will be much cooler and you might get bad weather, as well as the possibility of flooding too.
+You could visit during the winter, but the temperatures will be much cooler, and you might experience bad weather and flooding.

-Don’t forget to check out my packing list for Italy before you go, so you know what to take whatever the weather!
+Remember to check out my packing list for Italy before you go so you know what to take, whatever the weather!

 I’ve put together a quick season-by-season guide on what to expect from Venice when you visit: